 You can’t use your phone if you can’t reach it, so put it in the glove box, the backseat or even the trunk, so you are not tempted to reach for it while you’re driving.

-Whether you use your phone’s navigation or your car’s GPS, be sure to prepare your directions before you depart.
-It can be an enormous and very dangerous distraction to fumble with directions when you are simultaneously trying to safely navigate traffic around you, easily leading to an accident.
+Whether you use your phone’s navigation or your car’s GPS, be sure to prepare and review your directions before you depart.
+It can be very dangerous to fumble with directions and drive in traffic at the same time, easily leading to an accident.
 Instead, take a minute to bring up your directions before you leave so you can have a smooth journey ahead.

-Today many phone manufacturers help deter texting and driving and by offering a “Do Not Disturb” function.
-Popular on phones like Apple, you can set your phone to a quiet mode that silences incoming notifications while the feature is enabled.
-You will still receive messages, but they are held for later review so you aren’t constantly distracted by the flashing of repeated text and email notifications.
+Today, many phone manufacturers help deter texting and driving by offering a “Do Not Disturb” or DriveMode function.
+This function sets up a quiet mode, silencing incoming notifications while the feature is enabled.
+You will still receive messages, but they are held for later review once you’re done driving.
 You can sometimes enable these settings to send an automated text response to calls or incoming messages that you are driving and will answer later.